 (c) both that land and any such building,

-shall not be developed, or used, or shall be neither developed nor used, or shall be developed or used only in accordance with conditions specified in the Order, during such period not exceeding 10 years as is specified in the Order.
+shall not be developed, or used, or shall be neither developed nor used, or shall be developed or used only in accordance with conditions specified in the order, during such period not exceeding 10 years as is specified in the order.

-(2) An Order in Council made under subsection (1) may be revoked or varied by a subsequent such Order.
+(2) An Order in Council made under subsection (1) may be revoked or varied by a subsequent such order.

-(3) Where an Order under subsection (1) is in force in relation to any land or building —
+(3) Where an order under subsection (1) is in force in relation to any land or building —

-(a) a person who carries out works on, or any development of, the land or building, or who uses any land or building, contrary to the provisions of the Order, or who causes or permits any other person so to do, commits an offence; and
+(a) a person who carries out works on, or any development of, the land or building, or who uses any land or building, contrary to the provisions of the order, or who causes or permits any other person so to do, commits an offence; and

-(b) any permit, authorisation, licence or other instrument under any written law purporting to relate to any development or use of the land or building contrary to the terms of the Order —
+(b) any permit, authorisation, licence or other instrument under any written law purporting to relate to any development or use of the land or building contrary to the terms of the order —

 (i) has no force and shall not be given effect; and